Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 What is the average housing price in Yaoundé in 2026?

-The median housing price is more useful than the average in Yaoundé because a small number of very expensive villas in prime neighborhoods like Bastos push the average up, making it less representative of what most buyers actually pay.
+The median housing price in Yaoundé is more useful than the average housing price because a few expensive villas, diplomatic homes and apartment buildings make the average look higher than what most buyers will actually pay.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Yaoundé.